aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 ``2 – Use to create business data in bulk.``

-**3. Use the Lineage REST API that can be connected to directly with a  script or infrastructure.**
+**3.Use the Lineage REST API that can be connected to directly with a  script or infrastructure.**
+.. _entity3:

 The Lineage REST API, provides various endpoints to get and create (post) entities of  different entity types.